Akkatecture/Documentation/content/docs/basic_concepts/commands.md

     - dotnet
 ---

-Commands are the basic `ValueObject`'s, that represent the operations of intent that you want to perform in your domain, they represent the "c" side of cqrs.
+Commands are the basic `ValueObject`s, that represent the operations of intent that you want to perform in your domain, they represent the "c" side of cqrs.
 Aggregate commands are sent to aggregate roots, via aggregate managers, typically, on successful execution, a command can result in one or more aggregate events being emitted.

 As an example, imagine you are implementing the command for initiating a bank transfer from one account (your account) to another. it might look something like this.